noiseprotocol/noise_spec/noise.md

 Hash output lengths of both 256 bits and 512 bits are supported because:

-  * SHA-256 and BLAKE2s have sufficient collision-resistance at the 128-bit
+  * 256-bit hashes provide sufficient collision-resistance at the 128-bit
     security level.
-  * SHA-256 and BLAKE2s require less RAM, and less calculation when processing smaller inputs (due to smaller block size), than their larger brethren (SHA-512 and BLAKE2b).
+  * The 256-bit hashes (SHA-256 and BLAKE2s) require less RAM, and less calculation when processing smaller inputs (due to smaller block size), than SHA-512 and BLAKE2b.
-  * SHA-256 and BLAKE2s are faster on 32-bit processors than their larger
+  * SHA-256 and BLAKE2s are faster on 32-bit processors than the larger hashes, which use 64-bit operations internally.
-    brethren.

 The `MixKey()` design uses `HKDF` because: